nick3white/web-components/README.md

 - provide themes as comma separated strings, eg `themes='dark,light,coolguy,etc'`
 - dive into the component to mess with the css.

-## *Note:* this is here because github is where most things are.
-Usually I use [ sourcehut ](https://sr.ht/), and [that version of the repo](https://git.sr.ht/~jeremyparker/web-components) might be more up to date, depending on how hectic my life is at any given moment.
+***Note:* this is here because github is where most things are.
+Usually I use [sourcehut](https://sr.ht/), and [that version of the repo](https://git.sr.ht/~jeremyparker/web-components) might be more up to date, depending on how hectic my life is at any given moment.**

+fwiw source hut is smol web so you should too